 Here is what your first semester will look like:

-- One non-Arch course in your major
+- One introductory course in student's major

-- One non-Arch general elective course
+- One general elective

 - Three hours of one-on-one academic coaching each week

-- A one-credit Arch Dean Career Advantage
+- A one-credit Arch Dean Career Advantage (DCA)

 - Specialized full-time success and career advising through the Learning Center